What is induction cooking?

 How does induction cooking work?

-- This magnetic energy interacts with the metal cookware to make it hot.
+This magnetic energy interacts directly with induction-compatible cookware to make it hot.

-Because induction skips the step of heating the cooktop, it is a fast and even cooking method.
-Induction cooktops, which require magnetic cookware to work, also cool down quickly after you remove your pan.
+Because induction skips the step of heating the cooktop, it’s a fast and even cooking method.
+Induction cooktops, like these options from Whirlpool brand, also cool down quickly after you remove your pan.

-If a magnet sticks to the bottom of your cookware or it is labeled as induction compatible, you can use it.
+If a magnet sticks to the bottom of your cookware or it’s labeled as induction compatible, you can use it.
 Cookware with a flat bottom helps, since direct contact heats evenly.
 You can also purchase adapters that go between your cooktop and a non-inductive pan.

 An advantage of cooking with induction is that it can take less time.
 However, if you’re used to chopping up vegetables while the pan gets warm, you may have to adjust your cooking rhythm and prepare everything beforehand.

 Overall, less hot air is released into the kitchen with induction cooking.
-That being said, a hood vent is still recommended for things like grease.
+That being said, a hood vent is still recommended to capture things like grease.